 This section will address comments from the public regarding inquires to this report.
-Questions that are emailed to the District will be included below with a response.
-The Draft version of the 2024 Annual Network Report was posted on May 30,2025.
-It will be posted for 30 days to allow for public comment.
-The final draft of the 2024 Annual Network Report will be submitted on June 30, 2025.
+Questions that were emailed to the District are included below with a response.
+The Draft version of the 2024 Annual Network Report was posted on the District's website on May 30,2025.
+It was posted for 30 days to allow for public comment.
+The final version of the 2024 Annual Network Report was submitted on June 30, 2025.